littlezaide/haggadah/haggadah.md

 "and it came to pass at midnight."

-All read the third line of each stanza in unison.
+**All read the third line of each stanza in unison.**

 Unto God let praise be brought
 For the wonders He hath wrought—
   At the solemn hour of midnight.

 All the earth was sunk in night
 When God said "Let there be light!"
   Thus the day was formed from midnight.

 So was primal man redeemed
 When the light of reason gleamed
   Through the darkness of the midnight.

 To the Patriarch, God revealed
 The true faith, so long concealed
   By the darkness of the midnight.

 But this truth was long obscured
 By the slavery endured
   In the black Egyptian midnight.

 Till the messengers of light
 Sent by God, dispelled the night,
-  And it came to pass at midnight. p.
-116
+  And it came to pass at midnight.

 Then the people God had freed
 Pledged themselves His law to heed,
   And it came to pass at midnight.

 When they wandered from the path
 Of the Lord, His righteous wrath
   Hurled them into darkest midnight.

 But the prophets’ burning word
 By repentant sinners heard
   Called them back from darkest midnight.

 God a second time decreed
 That His people should be freed
   From the blackness of the midnight.

 Songs of praise to God ascend,
 Festive lights their glory lend
   To illuminate the midnight.

 Soon the night of exile falls
 And within the Ghetto walls
   Israel groans in dreary midnight.

 Anxiously with God they plead,
 Who still trust His help in need,
 In the darkest hour of midnight.

 And He hears their piteous cry.
 "Wait! be strong, My help is nigh,
   Soon ‘twill pass—the long-drawn midnight.

 "Tenderly I cherished you
 For a service great and true;
-  When ‘tis past—the long-drawn midnight." p.
-117
+  When ‘tis past—the long-drawn midnight."

 O, Thou Guardian of the Right,
 Lead us onward to the light
   From the darkness of the midnight.

 Father, let the day appear
 When all men Thy name revere
   And Thy light dispels the midnight.

 When no longer shall the foe
 From th’ oppressed wring cries of woe
   In the darkness of the midnight.

 But Thy love all hearts shall sway;
 And Thy light drive gloom away,
   And to midday change the midnight.

-# Notes on Passover
+# Notes

 ## History of Passover

-History of the Passover

-THE PASSING GENERATIONS
+### THE PASSING GENERATIONS ###

-AS THE rocks of granite yield to the trained eye of the scientist the secret of their formation, so human institutions, properly examined, present records of growth.
+As the rocks of granite yield to the trained eye of the scientist the secret of their formation, so human institutions, properly examined, present records of growth.
 Such a story of development, in response to changing social conditions, is displayed by the feast of the Passover.

-A. THE FESTIVAL OF THE SHEPHERDS.
+#### A. THE FESTIVAL OF THE SHEPHERDS. ####

-Its name ḤAG HAPPESAḤ harks back to the misty dawn of history.
+Its name *khag ha-pesakh* harks back to the misty dawn of history.
 Long before the Exodus, the pastoral tribes of Israel celebrated this festival of the shepherds.
 As among other pastoral tribes, so among our forefathers, the joyous springtime, with its rich manifestation of fertility through the offspring of the flocks and herds, called forth special festivities.
 Moses pleaded with Pharaoh in behalf of the Israelites: "Let us go, we pray thee, three days journey in the wilderness, and sacrifice unto the Lord our God; lest He fall upon us with pestilence, or with the sword". * When they were refused, the Israelite families offered the Pesaḥ sacrifices in their homes in Egypt.

 The exact meaning of the name given to this festival and the nature of its ceremonies are matters of conjecture.
 Its celebration in the early spring, was associated with the sacrifice of the firstlings of the flocks and herds.
 The modified ordinance regarding its observance in Egypt, as given in Exodus XII, reads: "In the tenth day of this month they shall take to them every man a lamb, according to their fathers’ houses, a lamb for a household; and if the household be too little for a lamb, then shall he and his neighbor next unto his house take one according to the number of the souls; according to every man's eating ye shall make your count for the lamb.
 Your lamb shall be without blemish, a male of the first year; ye shall take it from the sheep, or from the goats; and ye shall keep it until the fourteenth day of the same month; and the whole assembly of the congregation of Israel shall kill it at dusk.
 And they shall take of the blood, and put it on the two side-posts and on the lintel, upon the house wherein they shall eat it.
 And they shall eat the flesh in that night, roast with fire, and unleavened bread; with bitter herbs they shall eat it.
 Eat not of it raw, nor sodden at all with water, but roast with fire; its head with its legs and with the inwards thereof.
 And ye shall let nothing of it remain until the morning; but that which remaineth of it until the morning ye shall burn with fire.
 And thus shall ye eat it: with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste—it is the Lord's passover." *